Collect the inspection information

 - Fire sprinklers should be in good condition and free from corrosion.

-- Portable fans should have fanblade guard openings of .5 inch diameter or less.
+- Ensure portable fans have fan blade guard openings of .5 inch diameter or less

-- Paper cutters have must have a finger guard in front of the blade arm, and blade arm tension must be adjusted to prevent free fall.
+- Ensure paper cutters have a finger guard in front of the blade arm, and blade arm tension is adjusted to prevent free fall

-- Heaviest items should be loaded in the bottom of file drawers to prevent the cabinet from tipping.
+- The heaviest items should be loaded in the bottom of file drawers to prevent the cabinet from tipping.

 - Drawers of file cabinets should not be left standing open.

 Evaluate for potential dangers involving: slips, trips, or falls